 - Though it may go against your instincts, don’t immediately scoop kittens up and take them to the shelter.

-- If the mother does not come back and you are willing to volunteer with your local group to care for the kittens, please first read Best Friends’ resource article “Feeding and Caring for Bottle Babies”.
+- If the mother does not come back and you are willing to volunteer with your local group to care for the kittens, please first read Best Friends’ resource article “Orphaned Kitten Care and Feeding”.

 - If the mother does return, keep your eye on her and the kittens until they are old enough to be trapped, spayed or neutered, and returned to the area they came from.
 TNR is not only the most humane method of preventing cats from entering the shelter system, it’s the most effective.